Custom Event Setup

 • by Stefan Gandhi

-In an era when aerial photography and drone inspections are becoming mainstream in the UK, one feature has shifted from 'nice to have' to essential: obstacle avoidance.
+In an era when aerial photography and drone inspections are becoming mainstream in the UK, one feature has shifted from nice to have to essential: obstacle avoidance.
 For hobbyists flying over scenic Lake District valleys, professionals inspecting telecom masts or infrastructure, and enterprise teams tasked with public safety drone footage, the ability of a drone to sense its surroundings and act accordingly is no longer a bonus.
 It is a safeguard.
-In this article we walk through seven current models from DJI that incorporate obstacle avoidance systems, highlighting how each model fits different users in the consumer and professional space in the UK.

 DJI Mavic 4 Pro